Maxitronado/CRUD/README.md

 # CRUD
-A simple CRUD application using HTML , CSS and JavaScript
+A simple CRUD application using HTML , CSS and JavaScript for learning purposes